Q. Did they

 A. No, because they could only play in the grand finale once.
 And

-we had one qualifier who didn't show up in time for the first round, so we
+we had one qualifier who didn't show up in time for the first round,

 got to draw an extra wild card for his place, too.